MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 The Tier of a skill, if not Mundane, is indicated by an initial in parentheses after the skill's name -- (E) for Extraordinary, (S) for Superhuman, and so on.
 If a skill -- any skill, including Common skills -- is in the Superhuman, Ascendant, or Godlike Tiers, it's automatically a Strange skill.

 When you face off against an opponent, first compare the Tiers of the skills you're using.
 If they're the same, such as Mundane vs. Mundane or Superhuman vs. Superhuman, each of you rolls 4dF and adds your skill rating, as normal.
-If they're different, whoever has the higher-Tier skill replaces one Fudge die with a six-sided die for each Tier of difference.
+If they're different, whoever has the higher-Tier skill replaces one Fate die with a six-sided die for each Tier of difference.
 For example, if you're attacking with Good (+3) Fisticuffs (E) and your opponent is defending with Fair (+2) Athletics, you'll roll 3dF+1d6+3 and your opponent will roll 4dF+2.
 If your Fisticuffs were Superhuman instead of Extraordinary, you'd roll 2dF+2d6+3, while your opponent would still roll 4dF+2.
 If both of you were using skills of the same Tier, regardless of what that Tier were, you'd both roll 4dF and add your skill rating.

 > The Power Tiers
 > Godlike  (G)